konexis/Automate/README.md

 # Automate
 Automates keyboard or mouse gestures
-Pyautogui and PyQt5 are combined for relative convenience.
+<br>Pyautogui and PyQt5 are combined for relative convenience.